Dog bloat is an extremely dangerous, often deadly, condition which usually comes on very suddenly and progresses with lightning speed.

 Also, if your dog has bloat he is going to be feeling very ill and this often means he will search you out, try to stay close to you, be clingy or just acting out of character, for him.

-There is absolutely no home-remedies or anything YOU can do for your dog if he has bloat, and without help he will die.
+There are absolutely no home-remedies or anything YOU can do for your dog if he has bloat, and without help he will die.

 The ONLY thing that gives him a chance of surviving is to get him to a veterinarian immediately.